 The AID12/USID12 subfield is identical to the corresponding subfield in the Sensing Poll Trigger frame.

 The SS Allocation/RA-RU Information and UL Target Receive Power subfields are identical to the corresponding subfields in the Basic Trigger frame; see 9.3.1.22 (Trigger frame format).

+The format of the User Info field in the Sensing Sounding Trigger frame, when the AID12 field is set to 2008, is defined in Figure 9-xx (User Info field for Sensing Sounding Trigger frame (if the AID12/UID12 subfield is 2008)).